unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Instantaneous

 You summon a spirit that assumes the form of an unusually intelligent, strong, and loyal steed, creating a long-lasting bond with it.
 Appearing in an unoccupied space within range, the steed takes on a form that you choose: a warhorse, a pony, a camel, an elk, or a mastiff.
 (Your GM might allow other animals to be summoned as steeds.)
-The steed has the statistics of the chosen form, though it is a celestial, fey, or fiend (your choice) instead of its normal type.
+The steed has the statistics of the chosen form, though it is a Alien, fey, or fiend (your choice) instead of its normal type.
 Additionally, if your steed has an Intelligence of 5 or less, its Intelligence becomes 6, and it gains the ability to understand one language of your choice that you speak.

 Your steed serves you as a mount, both in combat and out, and you have an instinctive bond with it that allows you to fight as a seamless unit.
 While mounted on your steed, you can make any tek skill you cast that targets only you also target your steed.